Eddie Rosario Player Props: Braves vs. Mets

-Eddie Rosario -- with a slugging percentage of .469 in his past 10 games, including three extra-base hits -- will be in action for the Atlanta Braves against the New York Mets, with David Peterson on the mound, on April 28 at 7:10 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .533 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starter Tylor Megill and the New York Mets at Citi Field, Monday at 4:40 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Marlins.
+In his previous game he had a one-hit performance (1-for-2) against the Mets.

 Eddie Rosario Game Info & Props vs. the Mets